modular-component/website/case-studies/using-global-store.md

 The default API allows exposing three hooks:

-- `useStore` gives you access at the raw store object, and can be used for non-reactive accesses to the store state inside effects or callbacks for instance,
+- `useStore` gives you access to the raw store object, and can be used for non-reactive accesses to the store state inside effects or callbacks for instance.
-- `useStoreState` takes a selector as parameter, and subscribes to the store changes, memoizing the result of the selector, and triggering a component update when the returned value changes,
+- `useStoreState` takes a selector as parameter, and subscribes to the store changes, memoizing the result of the selector, and triggering a component update when the returned value changes.
 - `useStoreAction` also takes a selector as parameter, but this time allows extracting specific _actions_ rather than _state values_.
   _actions_ in Easy-Peasy are functions mutating your store, using Redux's dispatch internally.